Introduction to Data Mining Methods

 - Activation function

-This has been a guide to Data Mining Methods Here we have discussed What is Data Mining and different types of Data Mining method with the example.
+This has been a guide to Data Mining Methods Here we have discussed What is Data Mining and different types of mining method with the example.
 You may also look at the following articles to learn more –